Before we study these in greater detail about Network Security, there are certain fundamental terminology and concepts that must be understood.

 Malware, software that has a mischievous purpose such as virus attacks, worms, adware, Trojan horses, and spyware.
 This is the most prevalent danger to a system.
 Malware is discussed in detail later in the lesson.

-denial of service (dos) attacks that are designed to prevent legitimate access to a system.
+Denial of Service (DDOS) Attacks that are designed to prevent legitimate access to a system.
 Web attacks that attempts to breach a website.
 Two of the most common such attacks are SQL injection and cross-site scripting.

 to unsafe websites.